 The "Poste Italiane Group's Tax Strategy" represents a set of principles and rules aimed at promoting the dissemination of values of honesty, fairness and compliance with tax regulations.
-To this extent, it encourages the development of co-operative and transparent conducts towards the Italian Tax Authorities and third parties, in order to minimize any substantial impact in terms of both tax and reputational risk, also in accordance with the standards defined by the Group Risk Management Function.
+To this extent, it encourages the development of co-operative and transparent conducts towards the Italian Tax Authorities and third parties, in order to minimize any substantial impact in terms of both tax and reputational risk.

 The Tax Strategy, which is also one of the required elements for the inclusion of the Group in the main sustainability indices, provides for a governance model which ensures that: